ricardojmendez/spec-kit/templates/commands/specify.md

 - "Fix login timeout for issue #123" (extract `123`)
 - "Implement payment API as spec 1234" (use `1234`)
 - "Add search feature --spec-number 99 --branch-prefix feature/"
+- "feature 303 add shopping cart" (extract prefix `feature/` and number `303`)
+- "bugfix 666 fix payment timeout" (extract prefix `bugfix/` and number `666`)

 **If spec number is specified:**

 1. Extract the number from the user input
+2. **If using natural language pattern** (e.g., "feature 303"):
+   - Extract the prefix type (feature, bugfix, hotfix, fix, chore, etc.)
+   - Normalize "fix" to "bugfix/" for consistency
+   - Add trailing slash to create proper prefix (e.g., "feature" → "feature/")
+   - Extract the number following the prefix type
+   - Remove the entire pattern from the feature description before processing
-2. Validate it's a positive integer
+3. Validate the number is a positive integer
-3. Remove the spec number specification from the feature description before processing
+4. Remove the spec number specification from the feature description before processing
-4. Pass the number to the script using the appropriate parameter:
+5. Pass the number to the script using the appropriate parameter:
    - Bash: `--spec-number 42`
    - PowerShell: `-SpecNumber 42`
+6. If a prefix was also extracted from the natural language pattern, pass it too:
+   - Bash: `--spec-number 303 --branch-prefix "feature/"`
+   - PowerShell: `-SpecNumber 303 -BranchPrefix "feature/"`

 **If no spec number is specified:** The script will auto-increment from the highest existing spec number (default behavior).